X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 REP #$20/#$1234  imm        C2  2   3           nvmxdizc .
 ```

 This clears (to 0) flags in the Program Status Byte.
-The 1 bits in the will be
+The 1 bit will be
 cleared in the flags, so REP #$30 will set the **a** and **x** bits low.